TheStig294/ttt-trophies/README.md

 _trophies_weee_ - Default: 1 - Whether this trophy is enabled\
 Requires: [[TTT] Joke Weapons Pack](https://steamcommunity.com/sharedfiles/filedetails/?id=2568344774)

+### We achieved world peace?

+Have 1/2 the round go on without anyone dying\
+\
+_trophies_worldpeace_ - Default: 1 - Whether this trophy is enabled

 ### What is happening?

 As a Randoman, be alive while 4 or more randomats are active\